 They operate in 15 states across the U.S. and have been in business since 2015.

-Here at Orchard, we’re focused on radically simplifying the homebuying and selling process.
+Here at Orchard, we’re focused on radically simplifying the homebuying and selling process, particularly when you need to do both.
 We do this in a few ways:

-Orchard was founded in 2017 and currently operates in 13 metro areas across the country.
+Orchard was founded in 2017 and currently operates in 6 metro areas across the country.
+Get started with a free home valuation — Orchard is 30% more accurate than leading estimates.

 Selling your house for cash can be a quick and convenient way to sell your house.
 The buyer paying cash for your house doesn’t have to deal with a mortgage lender, which means no financing, inspection, or appraisals required — and that can speed up a deal and get money in your pocket sooner.